A Level – Dance

 Students may progress to Dance related university courses or audition for professional vocational training.
 Past students have entered the professions of dance performance; education; dance therapy; physical therapy; events management; arts management; and other related careers.
 However, many students also choose other non-dance related Higher Education programmes or places of work.

-Destination: Studying BA Honours Dance course at Trinity Laban Conservatoire of Dance and Music
+Former Howden School student Emma Holt is now studying BA Honours Dance at the Trinity Laban Conservatoire of Dance and Music.